dayraquin/cs305_Module05/README.md

 ```
 # Project Addition
 Here we are learning how others can fork this repository, add content, and push the changes for the author to review through a pull request.

+# License
+This project is licensed under the MIT liscense making it available for personal modification or use.